 Get the Look:

-What do you think of this collection?
-Are you a fan of Badgley Mischka?
-Which look is your favorite?
-Would you wear any of these outfits?
-Which designers would you like to see featured here next?
-Remember to leave a comment below and let me know what you think!
+What did you think of this collection?
+Were you inspired to recreate these chic outfits from BCBG Max Azria?
+Which of these looks is your favorite?
+Would you wear any of them?
+Would you like to see a designer featured in upcoming weeks?
+Remember to let me know your thoughts in the comments below!